diegoami/DA_yelp_sentiment_analysis/README.md

 `python full_pipeline.py`

-It will train and save a model in the target directory
+It will train and save a model in the target directory.

 ### USE MODEL

-You can use the model, typing your reviews after the command prompt, executing
+Execute:

 `python run_model.py`

+You can then use the model, typing your reviews after the command prompt,

 ## MODEL DETAILS